limansky/limansky_me/posts/2016-07-20-Scala-type-variance-and-Java-collections.md

   .map(s => ScalaMessage(s, LocalDateTime.now())).asJava)
 ```

-And we got the same error as previously.
+And we get the same error as previously.

 2. We can cast the result type: